Don’t worry. Below is a list of 17 tips that’ll improve your content marketing and help you get more visitors, leads, and sales.

 - Enter a topic relevant to your industry

 - Go to the Matching terms report

-Here, you’ll see over 300,000 potential topics you could target.
+You’ll see 3+ million potential topics you could target.
 Look through the list and pick out those that are relevant to your website.

-Wouldn’t it be amazing if you knew which of your competitors’ articles got the most traffic so that you could replicate their success?
+If you know which of your competitors’ articles get the most search traffic, you could replicate their success.